barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 ### Answers trying to be clever

 \- Does an enlightened person fall under the law of cause and effect or not?
-\- Watch your steps if you don't want to fall.
+\- When the ox walks into the mud, the mud sticks to his feet.

 \- Does an enlightened person fall under the law of cause and effect or not?
-\- When the ox walks into the mud, the mud sticks to his feet.
+\- His mind is the entire world.

 ### Answers trying to be stupid

 \- Does an enlightened person fall under the law of cause and effect or not?
+\- Who?

+\- Does an enlightened person fall under the law of cause and effect or not?
 \- I sure do.

 \- Does an enlightened person fall under the law of cause and effect or not?
-\- Who?
+\- Watch your steps if you don't want to fall.

-### Answering in quotes
+### Answers in quotes

 \- Does an enlightened person fall under the law of cause and effect or not?
 \- _Unshakable is the liberation of my mind.
 This is my last birth.
 Now there is no more renewed existence._ \[[SN 56.11](https://suttacentral.net/sn56.11/en/bodhi)\]